 This has award levels being 1st Place: $4,000, 2nd Place: $3,000, 3rd Place: $2,000, 4th Place: $1,000, and an Honorable Mention (Four Applicants Chosen): $500 Each.
 This is available to any Junior or Senior attending a Kansas tax-supported public high school.
 The deadline for applications is November 1st.
 Apply here.

 This is for $2,500.
 This is given to a college student currently enrolled in an aviation program.
 Applicants must be a high academic achiever with a “B” average or better.
 Residents of Kansas, Missouri or Illinois will be given preference.
-Applications should be submitted no later than the last Friday in November.
+Applications should be submitted by November 24th.
 Read more here.

 December

 This offers up to $6,000 each semester.
-It is for students who have attended an eligible school as a Junior and Senior with a 3.5 GPA and 23 or higher ACT score, expecting to enroll in college next Fall.
-Family contribution on the FAFSA must be below $7500.
+It is for students who have attended an eligible school as a Junior and Senior with a 3.5 GPA and 23 or higher ACT score, expecting to enroll in college next Fall 2024.
+Finalists must provide a copy of the FAFSA SAR showing their EFC.
 The deadline is December 1st.
 Website found here.

 This awards up to $80,000 to outstanding students.
-To be eligible, applicants must be a Kansas resident who has a minimum (1) ACT score of 32 or SAT score of 1450, (2) a minimum High School GPA of 3.85, (3) is a high school senior, (4) is admitted to K-State and to the College of Business.
-The deadline to apply is December 1st.
+To be eligible, applicants must be a Kansas resident who has a minimum (1) ACT score of 32 or SAT score of 1450, (2) a minimum High School GPA of 3.85, (3) is a high school senior, (4) is admitted to K-State and to the College of Business in fall.
+The deadline to apply is December 15th.
 Read more here.

 This awards $1,000 to one 3L student of Washburn University and one 3L student of the University of Kansas.
 Applicants must exhibit exemplary leadership in promoting diversity and inclusion within their law school and/or broader legal community.
 The deadline to apply is December 31st.
 Learn more here.